What is Council Tax?

 Total Per Household

-For more information on the spending plans of Surrey County Council or Surrey Police you can contact them directly using the Surrey County Council feedback form or by visiting the Surrey Police and Crime Commissioner website.
+For more information on the spending plans of Surrey County Council or Surrey Police please visit the Surrey County Council website or the Surrey Police and Crime Commissioner website.

 Please also see our Discount and Exemption and Help with your Council Tax pages for further information on how your bill is calculated.